yobslob/Safebit/README.md

 ## About

-This is a college-level project made for learning and demo purposes.
+This is a college-level project made for learning and demonstration purposes.
 It allows users to:

 - Connect their MetaMask wallet
 - Upload files to IPFS